Blog

 Forecasting gives companies an early warning sign for potential end-date slippage.

-Earned Value Metrics for Schedule Forecasting
+Utilizing Earned Value Analysis KPIs for Construction Schedule Forecasts

 • Planned Value (PV): the planned progress scheduled for completion at a specific point in time, represented as a percentage of the completion of the project (100%).